neurobin/mdx_wikilink_plus/README.md

     `end_url` is added at the end of the file-path part in the URL.

-# Examples without any config
+# Example outputs without any config

 `[[wikilink]]` will be converted to: